Milnor number of plane curve singularities in arbitrary characteristic: The multiplicity of the tree and the Milnor number

 \begin{proof} Let $\Delta$ be a face of dimension one of the Newton polygon of $f$.
-Let $v$ be the corresponding vertex on the tree and $N_v$ the corresponding multiplicity.
+Let $v$ be the corresponding vertex on the tree, and $N_v$ the corresponding multiplicity.
 The equation of the face is $aX+ bY=N_v$.
-We want to show that if $\chr \bk=p$ doesn't divide $N_v$ then $f$ is \nd{} along $\Delta$.
+We want to show that if $\chr \bk=p$ does not divide $N_v$, then $f$ is \nd{} along $\Delta$.
 We have

-If the jacobian ideal of $f_{\Delta}$ has a zero $(\alpha, \beta)$ in $(\bk^*)^2$, we have
+If the Jacobian ideal of $f_{\Delta}$ has a zero $(\alpha, \beta)$ in $(\bk^*)^2$, we have

 which is impossible: for all $i$ we have